Thank you! Your submission has been received!

 Variety over tranquillity

-This ship rewards travellers who want options — multiple dining venues, outdoor activities, and the freedom to structure their own day.
+This ship rewards travellers who want options — 22 food-and-beverage venues now detailed across dining and wellness, outdoor activities, and the freedom to structure their own day.
 It is not built for passengers seeking solitude or a slow pace.

 Key tradeoff